 These changes open new market opportunities for batteries in the energy system.
 Batteries can deliver multiple services on different levels in the energy system.
 The end user can reduce energy and power tariffs and distribution companies can reduce their grid investments and new actors will enter the balancing market.

-Batteries can increase the possibilities for local electricity production and self-consumption since 24 h storage is realistic.
-Some international examples.
-In Australia, the sales of home battery storage increased tenfold and in Germany, more than 40.000 units were installed by the end of 2016.
+Batteries can increase the possibilities for local electricity production and self-consumption since 24 hour storage is realistic.
+Some international examples: in Australia, the sales of home battery storage increased tenfold and in Germany, more than 40.000 units were installed by the end of 2016.
 In UK and US, large scale batteries for delivery of system services such as balancing and frequency regulation are in service and under construction.

 A recent study, based on actual hourly data from a large database, shows that a battery size of 1 kWh for households and 5-10 kWh for single family homes can reduce the max power by 40%.
 In addition, other services such as local emergency storage, energy arbitrage and potentially also selling aggregated system services can add to the value of a local storage.